In Key Stage One

 Maths in the Early Years

-At St Faiths Church of England Infant and Nursery School, the Early Years Foundation Stage Curriculum is supported by the use of the scheme, White Rose Maths.
+At St Faiths Church of England Infant and Nursery School, the Reception Curriculum is supported by the use of the scheme NCETM scheme, Mastering Number.

 All teachers are trained in the pedagogy of maths and plan to ensure that all children learn and make progress within the lesson.
 All session include a multi-sensory approach to learning, often involving singing and counting alongside a vast range of practical and play based activities.